 Category

-Introduction: Uzbek Cuisine and Vegetarianism
+Introduction: Uzbek Cuisine

-Vegetarian Options in Uzbek Cuisine: Main Dishes
+Spices Used in Uzbek Dishes

 Uzbek cuisine is known for its rich flavors and use of spices.
 Some of the most common seasonings and spices used include cumin, coriander, black pepper, garlic, and paprika.
 These ingredients add depth and complexity to traditional dishes such as plov, shashlik, and lagman.
 Additionally, herbs like mint, dill, and parsley are often used to garnish and enhance the flavors of Uzbek dishes.